i2p-zero/i2p-zero/README.md

 `tunnel-control.sh server.destroy <i2p destination public key>`

-#### Create a tunnel that listens for connections on localhost and forwards connections over I2P to the specified destination public key.
-Returns a newly created localhost port number.
+#### Create a tunnel that listens for connections on localhost on the specified port and forwards connections over I2P to the specified destination public key.

-`tunnel-control.sh client.create <i2p destination public key>`
+`tunnel-control.sh client.create <local port> <i2p destination public key>`

 #### Close the tunnel listening for connections on the specified port.
 Returns "OK".

-`tunnel-control.sh client.destroy <port>`
+`tunnel-control.sh client.destroy <local port>`

 #### Create a socks tunnel, listening on the specified port

-`tunnel-control.sh socks.create <port>`
+`tunnel-control.sh socks.create <local port>`

 #### Destroy the socks tunnel listening on the specified port

-`tunnel-control.sh socks.destroy <port>`
+`tunnel-control.sh socks.destroy <local port>`

 #### Start a SAM listener on port 7656.
 Returns "OK"